jlucktay/terraform-google-tailscale-exit-node/README.md

 ### <a name="output_vm_manager_service_account_id"></a> [vm\_manager\_service\_account\_id](#output\_vm\_manager\_service\_account\_id)

 Description: The ID of the service account attached to the VM.
-If 'var.enable\_vm\_manager' is set this SA will also enable VM Manager.
+If the `enable_vm_manager` input variable is set to `true` then this SA will also enable VM Manager.

 ### <a name="output_vpc_id"></a> [vpc\_id](#output\_vpc\_id)